birtwistlelab/SPARCED/README.md

-# SPARCED-nf: A Nextflow Pipeline for SPARCED
+# SPARCED

-SPARCED-nf is a Nextflow pipeline designed to be a more scalable and user-friendly version of the SPARCED model (previously the mechanistic pan-cancer signaling model) by the Birtwistle Lab.
+SPARCED is a cell simulation application built from sub-models in the mechanistic ODE model.
 With minimal set-up, a user can configure the model for high-intensity runs on a Kubernetes cluster (SPARCED-nf), or small-scale experiments on their local machine (SPARCED-jupyter).
 More information on the model itself can be found [here](https://github.com/birtwistlelab/SPARCED).

 ## Dependencies